 Download speeds

 Download speeds are the main concern for most consumers and is the speed that is advertised by internet providers.
-Download speeds measure the time it takes to download data in order to perform activities, such as watch videos, browse the internet or download files.
+Download speeds measure the time it takes to download data in order to perform activities, such as watching videos, browsing the internet or downloading files.
 The faster the internet speeds, the faster one can perform these tasks.
 The more devices there are connected to the internet at a time, the faster the download speeds will need to be.

 A good rule of thumb to follow for determining the speeds you need